 - There’s a hint of spice in the cake batter – a bit of cinnamon, and a bit of ground ginger.
 Such a lovely compliment to all those tropical flavours.

-And if all this deliciousness isn’t enough for you, this pineapple, coconut and banana cake really isn’t too naughty.
-While I wouldn’t exactly go as far as to say it’s ‘healthy’, there’s only three quarters of a cup of sugar in the whole cake, I used half olive oil and half rape seed oil instead of butter, and I also used half wholemeal flour instead of all white.
-And in fact I think the wholemeal flour works really well, giving the cake a mild nutty flavour.
+- It isn’t too naughty.
+While I wouldn’t exactly go as far as to say it’s ‘healthy’, there’s only three quarters of a cup of sugar in the whole cake.
+I use half olive oil and half vegetable oil instead of butter.
+I also use half wholemeal flour instead of all white (this works well, giving the cake a slightly nuttier flavour).

 Not too bad at all!